SF Bay Area to 1919

 (Buckeye, Winter 04/05)

-of 2 creeks between Walnut Creek and Lafayette, Ca. A burial site was
+junction of 2 creeks between Walnut Creek and Lafayette, Ca. A

-during the construction of the Hidden Oaks housing development.
+remains was found during the construction of the Hidden Oaks housing

 (SFC, 6/22/04, p.A1)

-sailed into San Francisco Bay and proclaimed English sovereignty over
+sailed into a bay in Northern California and proclaimed English

 (MC, 7/26/02)

-Ortega with his scouting party first looked upon SF Bay from the
+Francisco Ortega with his scouting party first looked upon SF Bay

 (SFEC, 2/9/97, p.W4)